Pleasure (Jolin Tsai album): Release and promotion

 On July 15, 2025, Tsai announced that the album would be released digitally worldwide on July 25, 2025, at 3:00 p.m., with physical pre-orders opening on July 16, 2025, at 12:00 p.m.
 The album will be available in two versions: "Rebirth of Pleasure" and "Garden of Sins."
 The "Rebirth of Pleasure" version is scheduled for release on September 2, 2025, followed by the "Garden of Sins" version on September 26, 2025.
 Additionally, Tsai will host a special album preview event titled "Pleasure Wonderland" on July 22, 2025 in Taipei, Taiwan, where she will personally share insights into the creative process behind the album.
 On July 26, 2025, Tsai partnered with Kuaishou to hold an album listening event in Nanjing, China, where she also shared the creative journey and insights behind the album.
 On August 6, 2025, Tsai launched Pleasure Talks, a podcast series in which she provides a detailed insight into the creative process behind her album.
 On September 24, 2025, Warner announced that the release of the "Garden of Sins" version, originally scheduled for September 26, would be postponed to October 30 due to extended production and packaging time.
 On November 2, 2025, Tsai hosted an album signing event at the outdoor amphitheater of the Taipei Music Center.
+On April 2, 2026, Tsai announced that the liquid-filled vinyl edition of the album would be available for pre-order until May 15, 2026, and would be released on August 31, 2026.